 - Beef broth: The recipe calls for 8-10 cups because it varies based on cook time, ingredient amounts, and also personal preference.
 I like chili that doesn’t leave any broth/gravy behind.
 If you like a looser chili, such as Wendy’s chili, add up to the whole 10 cups.

 - All-purpose flour, masa harina: We use this to coat the pieces of chuck roast.
 The combination adds a great flavor to the chili, so we use the leftover flour mixture to thicken things, too.
 Unless you’re making this in the slow cooker: we thicken it a little differently.

 - Chili powders: I usually use Ancho, Chipotle, and New Mexico chili powders.
-If you can only find the stuff labeled as ‘chili powder’ in the seasoning aisle, that’ll work just fine, but try to find some variations.
-Off the top of my head I know that McCormick offers chili powder, hot mexican chili powder, dark red chili powder, and chipotle chili powder at my local grocery stores.
+If you can only find the stuff labeled as ‘chili powder’ in the seasoning aisle, that’ll work fine, but try to find some variations.
+I know that McCormick offers chili powder, hot Mexican chili powder, dark red chili powder, and chipotle chili powder at my local grocery stores.
 Different kinds will make your chili sing!
 Variety is the spice of life, after all.

-- Molasses, dark brown sugar, liquid smoke, fish sauce: I said how long and hard I workedon this recipe?
-Figuring this part out – these exra flavorings – was most of the work.
-Togther they round out the chili experience: cutting thru any acidity, deepning the umani, elevating certain aspects.
-Oyster sauce can be used to subtitute fish sauce and light brown sugar or honey can be used in place of molasses.
-Use regular molassses, not Blackstrap: that’s too bitter.
+- Molasses, dark brown sugar, liquid smoke, fish sauce: Remember how long and hard I said I worked on this recipe?
+Figuring this part out – these extra flavorings – was most of the work.
+Together they round out the chili experience: cutting thru any acidity, deepening the umami, and elevating certain aspects.
+Oyster sauce can be used to substitute fish sauce and light brown sugar or honey can be used in place of molasses.
+Use regular molasses, not Blackstrap: that’s too bitter.